Valar-Systems/Glasscalibur/README.md

 ![window opener top](/media/top-gif.gif)

-The Model-H uses a NEMA 17 stepper motor that is connected to a lead screw.
+Glasscalibur uses a NEMA 17 stepper motor that is connected to a lead screw.
 A custom PCB with an ESP32 and TMC2209 drives the motor.
 Two hall effect sensors on each end stop the motor when it reaches the end.

 ![window opener top](/media/model-h-pcb.jpg)